Key Management

 The Oracle Cloud Infrastructure (OCI) Key Management Service (KMS) is a cloud-based service that provides centralized management and control of encryption keys for data stored in OCI.

-OCI KMS has the following capabilities:
+OCI KMS does the following:

 - Simplifies key management by centrally storing and managing encryption keys.